DOI-USGS/gems-tools-pro/readme.md

 1) Create a folder GeMS_Toolbox in a locale of your choice.
 Copy

     Resources (folder)

     Scripts  (folder)

     GeMS_ToolsArc10.tbx  (file)

     GeMS_ToolsArc105.tbx  (file)

     license.md    (file)

 into this folder.
 Start ArcCatalog or ArcMap, open the Arc Toolbox window, right click on empty space in the Arc Toolbox window, and select "Add Toolbox".
-Then navigate to the GeMSv2_Toolbox folder and select file GeMSToolsArc105.tbx (if you are running ArcGIS 10.5) or file GeMSToolsArc10.tbx (if you are running an older version of ArcGIS).
+Then navigate to the GeMS_Toolbox folder and select file GeMSToolsArc105.tbx (if you are running ArcGIS 10.5) or file GeMSToolsArc10.tbx (if you are running an older version of ArcGIS).

 Right-click again on empty space in the Arc Toolbox window and select "Save settings" and then "Default" to have the GeMS toolbox available next time you open ArcCatalog or ArcMap.